Famur05/matrix-cpp/README.md

 # Matrix Library: s21_matrix+

 s21_matrix+ is a matrix manipulation library implemented in C++ using an object-oriented approach.
 The project is developed as part of the School 21 educational program.
+The previous project in C can be viewed here: https://github.com/Famur05/matrix-c

 ## Description